User37som/libbitcoin/bx-wif-to-ec.md

 5JuBiWpsjfXNxsWuc39KntBAiAiAP2bHtrMGaYGKCppq4MuVcQL
 8ed1d17dabce1fccbbe5e9bf008b318334e5bcc78eb9e7c1ea850b7eb0ddb9c8
 ```
-> Examples 2 and 3 show that the compression flag is carried in the WIF, independently of the private key.
+> The piped commands examples show that the compression flag is carried in the WIF, independently of the private key.
 The compression flag is only used when the public key is exposed.